-Problem Procedure On-screen pointer does not respond to mouse operation In this instance the system might be busy - Try moving the mouse again after waiting a short while.
-Remove the mouse from the computer and then reconnect it to a free USB port in order to ensure it is firmly attached.
+Problem Procedure On-screen pointer does not respond to mouse operation In this instance, the system might be busy.
+Try moving the mouse again after waiting a short while.
+Remove the mouse from the computer and then reconnect it to a free USB port in order to ensure that it is firmly attached.

 Problem Procedure Double-clicking does not work In this instance, you should initially try changing the double-click speed setting within the Mouse Control utility.
-To access this utility, click Desktop Assist -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse on the desktop.
+To access this utility, click Control Panel -&gt; Hardware and Sound -&gt; Mouse under Windows System in the Apps view.
 2. Within the Mouse Properties window, click the Buttons tab.
 3. Set the double-click speed as required and click OK .
 The on-screen pointer moves too fast or too slow In this instance, you should initially try changing the speed setting within the Mouse Control utility.
-To access this utility, click Desktop Assist -&gt; Control Panel -&gt; Hardware and Sound -&gt; Mouse on the desktop.
+To access this utility, click Control Panel -&gt; Hardware and Sound -&gt; Mouse under Windows System in the Apps view.
 2. Within the Mouse Properties window, click the Pointer Options tab.
 Set the pointer speed as required and click OK.
-The on-screen pointer moves erratically The elements of the mouse responsible for detecting movement might be dirty - please refer to the documentation supplied with the mouse for instructions on how to clean it.
+The on-screen pointer moves erratically The elements of the mouse responsible for detecting movement might be dirty.
+Refer to the documentation supplied with the mouse for instructions on how to clean it.
 If you are still unable to resolve the problem, contact TOSHIBA Support.